nahguav123/webtycoon2/README.md

 Web Tycoon is developed by **Vaughan Hathaway** and **...**.

 The project is actively being redesigned and improved, so parts of the architecture, database structure, and gameplay systems may change significantly during development.
-Note: AI will be used in assisting development but in no way is this project vibe coded.
+Note: AI will be used in assisting development but this project is not vibe coded.
 It has been critically thought about, analysed and planned using a human brain.